 Purpose

 The purpose of this document is to establish JSON as a viable format for PESC data exchanges without sacrificing standardization.
 There have been many attempts to define translation rules between XML and JSON.
-Most of these rely on direct syntactical transformations without reference to an underlying data model, thus resulting in difficult interpretations and excessive type checking on the part of the receiving application code.
-For example, a repeatable element in XML schema that is a single element in an XML instance document, would be rendered in JSON as a name-value pair (e.g., {"A": 3}, but if the element was repeated, it would be serialized as a JSON array (e.g., {"A": [3, 4]}).
-The receiving program then must do type checking and process the two cases differently.
-In the data model aware situation, the type would always be an array and type checking would not be needed.
+Most of these rely on direct syntactical transformations without reference to an underlying data model, thus resulting in difficult interpretations and excessive type checking on the part of the receiving application.
+For example, a repeatable element in an XML schema that exists as a single element in an XML instance document would be rendered in JSON as a name-value pair (e.g., {"A": 3}, but if the element was repeated, it would be serialized as a JSON array (e.g., {"A": [3, 4]}).
+The receiving application must do type checking and process the two cases differently.
+In the data-model-aware situation, the type would always be an array and type checking would not be needed.

-This document is the first step in establishing JSON as a standard of exchange for PESC.
+This document is the first step in establishing JSON as a standard of data exchange for PESC.
 The next step is exploring alternative expression of data and validation models that would complement or replace XML Schema Language.
 Some of the alternatives that PESC will explore include JSON Schema, JSON-LD, and the Content Assembly Mechanism (CAM).

 Scope

-This document applies to the exchange of JSON formatted content for any PESC standard.
+This document applies to the exchange of JSON-formatted content for any PESC standard.

 Intended Audience

-The audience for this document is managers and programmers wishing to exchange JSON content compliant with the PESC data model for any of its standards.
+The audience for this document consists of managers and programmers wishing to exchange JSON content compliant with the PESC data model for any of its standards.

 Assumptions